ibm-cloud-docs/watson-query-cli-plugin/watson-query-cli.md

     The minimum length is `1` character.

 --user (string)
-:   The identifier of the authorization, if grant access to all users, the value is PUBLIC, othervise the value is the watson query username.
+:   The identifier of the authorization, if grant access to all users, the value is PUBLIC, othervise the value is the Watson Query username.
 Required.
     The minimum length is `1` character.

 #### Examples
 {: #watson-query-virtualized-table-user-grant-cli-examples}

-Grant a user access to a specific virtualized table
+Grant a user access to a virtualized table.

 ```sh
 ibmcloud watson-query virtualized-table-user-grant --table-name TABLE1 --table-schema DV_IBMID_270001PD8Q --user user1@ibm.com